IBM/itaa-docs/docs/community-edition/Overview-ITAA-CE.md

 #### Style and more
 The MxGraph framework provides a rich set of formatting tools to help you make the diagram look however you would like.
 Many of these are self explanatory and are available directly in the 3 separate tabs of the **format panel**: Style, Text, and Arrange.

-The Style panel let's you apply style to whatever element is selected.
+The Style panel lets you apply style to whatever element is selected.
 So if it is a line, the choice of line style (dash, solid), endpoint style (arrow type), thickness, color, etc.  You can also adjust whether the line is straight, curved, orthogonal jogs, etc.  Also if two lines are selected (which cross), you can set the style for the line crossing.
 If the symbol is a shape then things like fill and outline color, etc are available to be changed.

 The style panel also includes an Edit Style button which provides access to the basic properties of the shape for instance the base shape type, whether it is a container, whether the shape is represented by an image (icon) - thus exposing an "edit image" control, etc. Knowledge of the "Edit Style" and the corresponding style commands are most important to be able to replace the style of one symbol with the basic style of some other symbol in the system.

 **Tip:** For instance, you might want to have your Target System represented by an image in the System Context diagram.
 One way to do this is copy the style from a Logical Node from an AOD IT System View and paste that into the Style for the Target System and then edit its image.
 This approach of identifying and applying a style from a symbol from any diagram to a different symbol in the same or different diagram type can universally be applied.

-The Text panel let's you modify the text properties for the selected item.
+The Text panel lets you modify the text properties for the selected item.
 This includes things like positional alignment (vertical and horizontal), font family and size, bold, italics, and underline, word wrap, font color and background color.

 The Arrange panel allows you to position the layering of stacked items (to front, to back), the size of symbols and the position relative to the canvas, and flip and rotate symbols.
 Of perhaps most value is being able to select multiple symbols and align and space them.